bizarre-sorcerer/GeometryDeath/README.md

 ---

 - 🧮 **Scoring System**
-  Your score increases the longer you stay alive.
-Survive and aim for a high score!
+  Score increases with survival time.
+Aim for a high score.
   ![Scoring](images/score.gif)

 ---

 - 🧠 **Your Objective**
-  Stay alive, dodge smart, collect power-ups, and **score as many points as possible**!
+  Survive, dodge, collect power-ups, and **score points**.

 ---